 Whilst studying a BSc (Hons) in Exercise and Health, Nina continued to play netball to county level and worked with children, coaching and developing future elite players.
 It was at this point that Nina’s passion for training began to take its current professional form.

-She developed a desire to learn more about the theory behind improving personal performance and fitness; the more knowledge she gained about exercise, the more she realised the significance of nutrition.
-Not only did she want to discover more for her own personal development, she also recognised how rewarding helping others achieve to their goals could be.
-Nina aspired to impact positively on those around her, which being a personal trainer and working with athletes allowed her to do.
+She developed a desire to learn more about the theory behind improving personal performance and fitness; the more knowledge she gained about exercise, the more she realized the significance of nutrition.
+Not only did she want to discover more for her own personal development, she also recognized how rewarding helping others to achieve their goals could be.
+Nina chose to inspire positively on those around her, which her role as a personal trainer and working with athletes allowed her to do.

-After becoming pregnant she made the decision to stop playing netball; however, she wanted to continue training, realising that she had to adapt and change to ensure a safe pregnancy.
-This experience led Nina to research in nutrition and exercise during pregnancy, her interest partly compelled by her desire not to lose her hard-earned physical fitness.
+After becoming pregnant she made the decision to stop playing netball; however, she wanted to continue training, realizing that she had to adapt and change to ensure a safe pregnancy.
+This experience led Nina to research nutrition and exercise during pregnancy.
+Her interest partly compelled by her desire not to lose her hard-earned physical fitness.
 She accomplished just this, returning to her pre-pregnancy weight within 2 weeks of giving birth.
 Lots of people around her told her how lucky she was; Nina simply replied with her motto: ‘learn the value of hard work by working hard’.

-After becoming a single mother to her daughter, Annabel, when her little girl was just 18 months old, Nina realised that she had lost the drive and passion she once had for what made her happy: being healthy and exercising.
+After becoming a single mother to her daughter, Annabel, when her little girl was just 18 months old, Nina realized that she had lost the drive and passion she once had for what made her happy: being healthy and exercising.
 It was time for a change.
 As time progressed and commitments to train increased, Nina noticed the physical changes in her physique.
-Times were tough but Nina found began to appreciate just how important exercise and nutrition and supplementation are for health both physical and mental.
+Times were tough, but Nina began to appreciate just how important exercise and nutrition and supplementation are for health, both physical and mental.
 She truly believes that without this routine as a focus and maintaining her health she would never have been able to deal with the difficulties she was facing.

 In September 2011, Nina celebrated winning another qualifier through NPA which placed her into the final.
 Just a week later at the BNBF Final, Nina took 1st place and became IFPA Pro Figure athlete, as well as gaining herself a place in the Yorton Cup Pro Show in Washington DC.
 Nina’s success continued with her winning 1st place at the NPA finals, leading to I qualification for the UIBBN World Championship in Italy where she took 3rd position.